Do you need a list of independent comic book publishers?

 3. Amulet Books

-Amulet Books is an imprint of Abrams that focuses on publishing graphic novels and novels for young adults and middle-grade readers.
-Some of their titles include “A Fire Story" by Brian Fies, “Tumult" by John Harris Dunning and Michael Kennedy, and “The Bridge" by Peter J. Tomasi.
+Amulet Books is an imprint of Abrams that focuses on publishing graphic novels, novels, and nonfiction for young adults and middle-grade readers.
+Some of their titles include “A Fire Story” by Brian Fies, “Tumult” by John Harris Dunning and Michael Kennedy, and “The Bridge” by Peter J. Tomasi.

-Due to the high volume of submissions that they receive, Amulet Books unfortunately does not accept unsolicited manuscripts.
-However, if you are a writer with literary representation, you can have your literary agent submit a book proposal or query letter on your behalf.
+The Abrams company does not accept unsolicited submissions.
+Because of this, they recommend that you collaborate with an established literary agent.
+Therefore, if you are a writer with literary representation, you can have your literary agent submit a book proposal or query letter on your behalf.
 This way, you’ll have a better chance of being considered by Amulet Books’ editorial team.
-For more information, you can refer to their submissions guidelines.
+For more information, you can reach them by entering the Connect section on the website.

 Founded in 1984 in San Antonio, Texas, Antarctic Press is a major name in the comic book publishing industry.
 With nearly 1500 titles in their catalogue, Antarctic Press has a readership that can be found all over the globe.
 They’ve produced comic series like 8-Bit Zombie by Fred Perry and David Hutchison, Adventure Finders by Rod Espinosa, and Airboy by Chuck Dixon, Gianluca Piredda, and Ben Dunn.

-They are currently accepting comic and graphic novel submissions via regular mail.
 Due to the high volume of submissions that they receive, they ask that you be patient when waiting for a response from their editorial team.
 They strongly suggest that you review their submission guidelines before proceeding.
 If you’re an artist looking to submit, they ask that you provide a complete issue of your work, which is ideally between 22-30 pages in length.
 Be sure not to send any original work, as you will not receive them back.
+Also, keep in mind that, although they’re looking for a manga/anime artwork style, they are willing to accept other artwork styles as well.

 Archaia was established in 2002 as an imprint of the comic and graphic novel publishing company BOOM!
 Studios.
 Archaia has produced several award-winning and best-selling graphic novels.
 Some titles that they’ve published include series like Abbott by Saladin Ahmed, Adventure Time by Christ Hastings and Zack Sterling, and Lucas Stand by Daryl Gregory.

 They are currently accepting submissions via their electronic submission form.
-Be sure to provide your contact information, indicate whether your project is a graphic novel or a comic book series, and attach electronic copies of your artwork and treatment.
+Be sure to provide your contact information, indicate whether your project is a graphic novel or a comic book series, and attach electronic copies of your artwork and treatment, among others.
 Due to the high volume of submissions that they receive, they ask that you allow up to 90 days to hear back.
-If they’re interested in your project, a member of their editorial team should reach out to you promptly.
+If this period of time passes and you don’t receive a response, it means that your submission will not be considered.
+As long as they’re interested in your project, a member of their editorial team should reach out to you promptly.

 Black Panel Press is a Canadian independent comic book and graphic novel publisher based out of Toronto, Ontario that was recently established in 2017.
-Black Panel Press prides itself on their ability to produce highly engaging and beautiful graphic novels that tell compelling stories through a visual medium.
-Some titles that they’ve produced include “The Corsair" by Vincent Pompetti and “Jeanne & Modigliani: Paris in the dark" by Nadine Van Der Straeten.
+Black Panel Press prides itself on their ability of bringing North American readers exceptional foreign graphic novels. .
+Some titles that they’ve produced include “The Corsair” by Vincent Pompetti and “Jeanne & Modigliani: Paris in the dark” by Nadine Van Der Straeten.

-As a new contender in the publishing industry, Black Panel Press is actively seeking new projects and talented authors to work with.
-If you’re interested in working with the team at Black Panel Press, you can send them a query letter or book proposal via email.
-Be sure to include your contact information, a brief summary of your project, as well as a copy sample of your work.
+If you’re interested in working with the team at Black Panel Press, you can contact them via emailor by using this form.
+Since there is no information regarding the submission guidelines on their website, you will have to ask them for details.
 If they’re interested in your project, they should reach out to you promptly to discuss the next steps you’ll need to take.

 12. Hermes Press

 Hermes Press is an independent comic publishing company that’s located in New Castle, Pennsylvania.
-They’re especially interested in producing graphic novels and comics with science fiction and popular culture themes.
-Some of their most recent titles include “Mother Goth Rhymes" by Kaz Windness, “Slaves for Gods" by Jason Godi, Dylan Silvers, and Ryan Hartsell, and the Tails series by Ethan Young.
+They’re especially interested in producing books and comic strip reprints with science fiction and popular culture themes.
+Some of their titles include “Mother Goth Rhymes” by Kaz Windness, “Slaves for Gods” by Jason Godi, Dylan Silvers, and Ryan Hartsell, and the Tails series by Ethan Young.

 Operating out of Long Beach, California, Heroic Publishing is an independent comic book publisher that’s been producing comic titles for nearly 25 years.
 They love to work with writers and illustrators with unique perspectives and daring new stories to tell.
 Heroic Publishing also utilizes an online platform to produce webcomics, which is capable of reaching a much wider audience than titles only published in print.
 Some of their recent publication projects include the Anthem series by Roy Thomas and Benito Gallego, Black Enchantress by Dannis Mallonee and Gordon Purcell, and Liberty Girl by Richard Martin and Henry Martinez.